 As much as Amazon has worked on core integration of Alexa with its services, the ecosystem leaves much to be desired when it comes to integration of third-party services.
 Amazon needs to make an investment in fluid user experience even if it means breaking existing apps.
 The frailty of its skill model means that people are not using Alexa as much as they might.
 And that is a bad omen for Alexa in the long-term.
 For people to assimilate Alexa into their daily workflow Amazon needs to deliver a much more holistic skill model that doesn’t rely on remembering specialized phrases.
 In the end, its the stickiness of the entire experience that will determine the real success of Alexa, not that it can just place items in a cart or play Amazon Prime Music.
 The Amazon Alexa Frailty: to become more than a novelty, Alexa needs to adopt an epistemology, not just an ontology.

-More on smart assistants and Alexa at: 8 CES 2018 Untrends.
+More Serious Insights on smart assistants and Alexa read 8 CES 2018 Untrends.